 I would very much like to get in touch with people who have been through experiences similar to my own.
-Is it possible to contact other clients through Foundation Centrum '45, for instance via a forum on the Internet?
+Is it possible to contact other clients through ARQ Centrum '45, for instance via a forum on the Internet?

-The website of Foundation Centrum '45 itself does not offer any facilities for clients or ex-clients to get in touch with each other.
+The website of ARQ Centrum '45 itself does not offer any facilities for clients or ex-clients to get in touch with each other.
 However, there is a great number of websites of specific client groups that do offer this possibility.

-Foundation Centrum '45 has a number of criteria to assess whether someone can or cannot be accepted for treatment.
+ARQ Centrum '45 has a number of criteria to assess whether someone can or cannot be accepted for treatment.
 For one thing, the psychotrauma complaints need to originate in events experienced during times of persecution, war and violence; here, violence should be taken to mean: job-related violence, riots, disasters, attacks and kidnappings.
 For another, your living conditions need to be such that they will enable effective treatment of the consequences of your trauma.
 These could include the quality of your social network and your preparedness to share experiences with others during a group session.

-On occasion, treatment at Foundation Centrum '45 is neither possible nor desirable.
+On occasion, treatment at ARQ Centrum '45 is neither possible nor desirable.
 Then, we together with you and your referrer will find a suitable alternative for you.
 That could be another institution, such as a mental healthcare institution in your own area, a specialist therapist or another form of care.

-As of 1 January 2008, treatment at Foundation Centrum ’45 is paid for through the health insurance standard package.
+As of 1 January 2008, treatment at ARQ Centrum ’45 is paid for through the health insurance standard package.
 You are always advised to contact your own health insurance company for the latest information on this.

 You may get an idea of the types of treatment we offer from the website and from our brochures.
 Further, you will receive information about possible treatments during your intake; after this, you will have an advisory talk to discuss your treatment trajectory.
 And during treatment, the therapist will together with you draw up a treatment plan and evaluate this with you after a couple of months.